mission of Bellarmine University's volunteer program is to enhance and

 administration.
 This is accomplished through a variety of service

-- encourage the search for meaning in our lives and In variants amore (the love of truth).
+- encourage the search for meaning in our lives and in veritatis amore (the love of truth).

 - foster a spirit of service, empathy, compassion, interfaith cooperation, and civic dedication.